Exercises related DNS server

 Enhance your web server from Improve your server's security! by:

-After successfully creating and installing a Letsencrypt staging certificate you should then be able to create your »real« certificate without further problems.
+After successfully creating, installing and testing your Letsencrypt staging certificate you should then be able to re-create your certificate omitting the --staging option and get a valid certificate.